20 Tips For Humor In Speeches And PresentationsHumour in speeches and presentations is good, jokes less often

-In speeches and presentations, it is often a matter of passing on information to the participants in an understandable way, convincing them and asking them to act.
+In speeches and presentations, it is often a matter of passing on information to the participants in an understandable way, convincing them, and asking them to act.
 The objectives of speeches can be quite different, but the goal of boring the audience is unlikely to be deliberately pursued.
 However, this often happens.
-With appropriate humor, it is possible to keep the audience happy, emotionalize them and increase their attention.
-In this way, you and your presentation will remain in good memory.
+With appropriate humor, it is possible to keep the audience happy, emotionalize them, and increase their attention.
+This way, you and your presentation will remain in good memory.

 Make sure you don’t insult anybody.
-Humour is mostly based on ambiguities and these can annoy the audience if they are interpreted unfavorably.
+Humor is mostly based on ambiguities, and these can annoy the audience if they are interpreted unfavorably.
 It’s not so much what you mean as to how the recipients interpret your words.

 I don’t need to mention that jokes are not made at the expense of individuals or disadvantaged groups, do I?

 Not every audience is ready for your message.
 Sometimes it still has to digest the impression of the previous speakers.
 Maybe the participants would rather be somewhere else now.
 Here is your chance to surprise the audience positively.
 Season your contribution with a pinch of humor.
 It is not to be underestimated – humor reduces stress.
 Humor awakens the desire for more.

 Sometimes humor simply helps.
 Speeches and presentations can start well with humor.
 It relaxes the audience and speakers, reduces fear, and attracts attention.
 After an intense laugh, the brain’s reward center releases dopamine.
 Dopamine relaxes and gives us intense moments of happiness.
 It provides anticipation, i.e. the desire for more.
 After the laughter, the audience listens more intensively.

 3. Orient on the audience